2020–21 Regionalliga: Regionalliga West

 21 teams from North Rhine-Westphalia competed in the Regionalliga West.
 Preußen Münster was relegated from the 2019–20 3.
 Liga.
 FC Wegberg-Beeck was promoted from the 2019–20 Mittelrheinliga, SV Straelen was promoted from the 2019–20 Oberliga Niederrhein and SC Wiedenbrück and Rot Weiss Ahlen were promoted from the 2019–20 Oberliga Westfalen.

-Contrary to previous seasons, due to time pressure the Westphalia DFB-Pokal play-off was not be played for the next two seasons.
+Contrary to previous seasons, due to time pressure the Westphalia DFB-Pokal play-off was not played for the next two seasons.
 Originally, the winner of the 2020–21 Oberliga Westfalen was supposed to qualify for the 2021–22 DFB-Pokal, while the best-placed Westphalian team from the 2021–22 Regionalliga West was supposed to qualify for the 2022–23 DFB-Pokal.
 However, due to the COVID-19 pandemic in Germany, the Oberliga Westfalen had to be abandoned and the order was swapped.

 Initially, five teams were going to be relegated.
 However, the Mittelrheinliga, Oberliga Niederrhein and Oberliga Westfalen were all abandoned, with no teams from these leagues being promoted.
 Therefore, only one team was relegated.